Xiaomi added to military blacklist by Trump administration

 The Company is reviewing the potential consequences of this to develop a fuller understanding of its impact on the Group.
 The Company will make further announcements as and when appropriate.

 The addition of Xiaomi to the military blacklist, currently only affects investors and it does not prevent other companies to export to Xiaomi as is the case with DJI.
-At the same time, however, it is not a good sign for the trade relationship between China and the United States.
-With the Trump administration quickly running out of time, it does make you wonder is the next administration will revert any of these actions or that they're here to stay for the time being.
+At the same time, however, it is not a good sign for the trade relationship between and the .
+With the Trump administration quickly running out of time, it does make you wonder is the next administration will revert any of these actions or that they’re here to stay for the time being.

 Stay in touch!

-If you'd like to stay up to date with all the latest drone News, scoops, rumors, and reviews follow us on Twitter, Facebook, YouTube, Instagram, or…
+If you’d like to stay up to date with all the latest drone news, scoops, rumors, and reviews follow us on Twitter, Facebook, YouTube, Instagram, or…

 Subscribe to our Daily Drone News email.*

-Submit tips If you have information or tips that you would like to share with us, feel free to submit them here.
-Support DroneXL.co: You can support DroneXL.co by using these links when you make your next drone purchase: Adorama, Amazon, B&H, BestBuy, eBay, DJI, Parrot, and Yuneec.
+Submit tips If you have information or tips that you would like to share with us, feel free to submit them here.ย Support DroneXL.co: You can support DroneXL.co by using these links when you make your next drone purchase: Adorama, Amazon, B&H, BestBuy, eBay, DJI, Parrot, and Yuneec.
 We make a small commission when you do so at no additional expense to you.
-Thank you for helping DroneXL grow!
-FTC: DroneXL.co uses affiliate links that generate income.
+Thank you for helping DroneXL grow!ย FTC: DroneXL.co uses affiliate links that generate income.

 * We do not sell, share, rent out or spam your email, ever.
 Our email goes out on weekdays around 5:30 p.m.

-Follow DroneXL.co on your Google News feed.
+Follow us on Google News!

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-Copyright © DroneXL.co 2023.
+Copyright ยฉ DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.